Princess Alexandra of Kent: Early life

 Alexandra spent most of her childhood at her family's country house, Coppins, in Buckinghamshire.
 During the Second World War she also lived at Badminton with her widowed grandmother Queen Mary.
-Her father was killed in an aeroplane crash in Caithness, Scotland, on 25 August 1942, whilst serving in the Royal Air Force.
+Her father was killed in an aeroplane crash in Caithness, Scotland, on 25 August 1942 whilst serving in the Royal Air Force.
 Alexandra has the distinction of being the first British princess to have attended a boarding school, Heathfield School near Ascot.
-She then studied in Paris.
-She was also trained at Great Ormond Street Hospital.
+She later studied in Paris, and received training at Great Ormond Street Hospital.

 Marriage and personal life

-On 24 April 1963, she married The Hon.
-Angus James Bruce Ogilvy (1928–2004), second son of David Ogilvy, 12th Earl of Airlie, and Lady Alexandra Coke, at Westminster Abbey.
+On 24 April 1963, Alexandra married The Hon.
+Angus James Bruce Ogilvy (1928–2004), the second son of David Ogilvy, 12th Earl of Airlie, and Lady Alexandra Coke, at Westminster Abbey.
 Ogilvy presented Alexandra with an engagement ring made of a cabochon sapphire set in gold and surrounded by diamonds on both sides.
 The wedding ceremony was attended by the royal family and was broadcast worldwide on television, watched by an estimated 200 million people.

 The bride wore a wedding gown of Valenciennes lace, with matching veil and train, designed by John Cavanagh.
-She made her way with her brother, the Duke of Kent, from Kensington Palace to the church.
+Alexandra travelled with her brother, the Duke of Kent, from Kensington Palace to the Abbey.
 The bridesmaids included Princess Anne and Archduchess Elisabeth of Austria, and the best man was Peregrine Fairfax.
 The Archbishop of Canterbury, Michael Ramsey, conducted the service.
-Angus Ogilvy declined the Queen's offer to be created an earl upon marriage, so their children carry no titles.
+Ogilvy declined the Queen's offer to be created an earl upon marriage, so the couple's children carry no titles.

-Angus Ogilvy was knighted in 1988 (when Princess Alexandra assumed the style of The Hon.
-Lady Ogilvy), later being sworn of the Privy Council in 1997.
-Princess Alexandra and Angus Ogilvy had two children, James and Marina, and four grandchildren:
+Ogilvy was knighted in 1988 (when Alexandra assumed the style of The Hon.
+Lady Ogilvy), and was sworn of the Privy Council in 1997.
+Alexandra and Ogilvy had two children: